 James Gordon , TEDx Powell River

-Growing up in a tiny village, the word volunteer wasn’t a word that you knew.
+Growing up in a tiny village, the words “volunteer” and “community” weren’t thrown around as much as they are now.
 It was just what you did.
+In a world armed with a thousand methods not to connect with one another a community must be thoughtfully created.
 Communities are built and held together through passionate citizens pitching in to help make it a better place to be.
-Take a trip through yesterday with Anna showing you how her small town back story became a country wide volunteering lifestyle.
-Fall in love with her describing what it means to volunteer in a meaningful way and discover how to engage and keep your volunteers connected to your cause.
+Take a trip through yesterday with Anna showing you how her small town back story became a catalyst for creating connection with her world.
+Fall in love with her describing what it means to participate in a meaningful way alongside neighbours who become a chosen family.
+In this moving talk you will discover how to get re-connected with your local and global communities and why it helps our world thrive.

 Leadership is tough.
 For young women especially, this is something we all know to be true.
 It isn’t an end game but a way of living your life and being a good human.
 By running in a positive and generous gear, we can find ourselves one day looking back and realise we’ve become leaders by accident.
 Now what do we do with it?